Ram Dass: Early life

 Ram Dass was born Richard Alpert in 1931.
 His parents were Gertrude (Levin) and George Alpert, a lawyer in Boston.
 He considered himself an atheist during his early life.
 Speaking at Berkeley Community Theater in 1973 he said, "My Jewish trip was primarily political Judaism, I mean I was never Bar Mitzvahed, confirmed, and so on."
 In a 2006 article in Tufts Magazine he was quoted by Sara Davidson, describing himself as "inured to religion.
 I didn't have one whiff of God until I took psychedelics."
 He was also interviewed by Arthur J. Magida at the Omega Institute in Rhinebeck, New York, who published the interview in 2008, quoting Ram Dass as saying "What I mostly remember about my bar mitzvah was that it was an empty ritual.
 It was flat.
 Absolutely flat.
 There was a disappointing hollowness to the moment.
 There was nothing, nothing, nothing in it for my heart."

 Education

 Alpert attended the Williston Northampton School, graduating cum laude in 1948.
-He achieved a Bachelor of Arts degree in Psychology from Tufts University in 1952.
+He earned a Bachelor of Arts degree in psychology from Tufts University in 1952.
 His father had wanted him to go to medical school, but while at Tufts he decided to study psychology instead.
-After earning his master's degree in Psychology from Wesleyan University in 1954, his mentor at Wesleyan, David McClelland, recommended Alpert to Stanford University.
-Alpert wrote his doctoral thesis on "achievement anxiety", receiving his PhD in Psychology from Stanford in 1957.
+After earning a master's degree in psychology from Wesleyan University in 1954, he was recommended to Stanford University by his mentor at Wesleyan, David McClelland.
+Alpert wrote his doctoral thesis on "achievement anxiety", receiving his Ph.D. in psychology from Stanford in 1957.
 Alpert then taught at Stanford for one year, and began psychoanalysis.